Augmentation varieties and disk potentials II: Chain maps from cobordisms

 .1in The {\em Maurer-Cartan space} of bounding chains is

 .1in The cobordism is $L$ {\em unobstructed} if $MC(L)$ is non-empty, that is, there exists a bounding chain.
 This ends the Definition. \end{definition}

+\begin{lemma} Suppose $L \subset X$ is exact.
+Then the element $b = 0$ is a bounding chain, so $L$ is unobstructed. \end{lemma}

+\begin{proof} By the stability condition, any such disk $u$ contributing to $m(b)$ has at least one non-constant component $S_v \subset C$, corresponding to a leaf of the type $\Gamma$ of $u$.
+This is impossible, since exactness implies that any holomorphic disk is constant. \end{proof}

 \begin{theorem} Let $(X,L)$ be a tame pair and suppose $b \in MC(L)$ is a Maurer-Cartan solution.
-Then the map ${\varphi}(L,b)$ is a map of differential algebras (chain map and algebra homomorphis) and so induces maps in contact homology
+Then the map ${\varphi}(L,b)$ is a map of differential algebras (chain map and algebra homomorphism) and so induces maps in contact homology

 \end{theorem}

 \begin{proof} The map $\varphi(L,b)$ is an algebra map by definition, since the product is given by concatenation.
 To prove it is a chain map under the hypotheses given in the Theorem, we classify the types of breakings in the true boundary configurations.
 Any true boundary configuration $u:C \to X$ of the one-dimensional component of the moduli space $\M(L)$ of treed disks bounding $L$ is a configuration with some collection of trajectories $T_{e_1},\ldots, T_{e_k}$ of infinite length.
 The broken trajectories $T_{e_1},\ldots, T_{e_k}$ may either connect two different levels $C_i,C_{i+1}$ of $C$, or two disks $S_{v_1}, S_{v_2}$ within the same level $C_i$ as shown in Figure \ref{obs13}.
 In case there are two different levels, one of the levels maps to either the incoming or outgoing cylindrical end.